Services are available at the Whitewater and Rock County campuses.

 Hours: Monday - Friday 8 am - 4:30 pm

-Call 472-1305 to make an appointment, or if calling is anxiety inducing you may email us and we will call you and help you make Counseling appointment.
+To make an appointment: Counseling appointments are not able to be booked online.
+Please call 262-472-1305 during normal business hours to make an appointment, or if calling is anxiety-inducing you may email us and we will call you to make an appointment.

 In the case of a mental health emergency when the counseling service is closed, call:

 - After hours services from our On-Call Professionals 262-472-1305

 - 988 National Suicide Prevention lifeline

 - 1-800-365-1587 for the 24 hour Crisis line

 - 1-800-273-TALK(8255) for the National Suicide Prevention lifeline

 - For emotional support, advocacy, or information following a sexual assault, call 262-472-1060 for the Sexual Assault Crisis Line

 - Individual, group, and couples counseling focusing on stress management, anxiety, depression, goal setting, peer pressure, grief and loss, roommate conflicts, relationships with friends and family, dating, body image issues, and problems associated with alcohol or other drugs